 Bill met up with other boys from Northampton – Randall, Cripps, Carlyon, Sutherland, Osborne, Simkim and Cornell.

 At Singapore POW McEwen was selected to work on Burma-Thai Railway with ‘A’ Force Green Force No. 3 Battalion sailing from Singapore May 1942 and heading to the south-west coast of Burma.
 ‘A’ Force was made up of 3,000 POWs.

-Green Force was 1,000 POWs, including a large number of 2/4th men – were first to leave ships at Victoria Point where they would spend several months repairing and enlarging aerodrome before making their way to the northern most point of rail link.
+Green Force was made up from 1,000 POWs, including a large number of 2/4th men – were first to leave their ships at Victoria Point – here they would spend several months repairing and enlarging aerodrome before making their way to the northern most point of Burma-Thai rail link.
 They began work on the rail 1st October 1942 at Kendau 4.8km Camp.

 The POWs of ‘A’ Force would remain working in Burma until end December 1943 – after which the Japanese began moving all POWs south into Thailand into one of several large camps.

-26 March 1943 from Thetkaw Camp, McEwen was sent to Reptu Hospital Camp to be a medical orderly.
+26 March 1943 from Thetkaw Camp, McEwen was sent to Reptu Hospital Camp – here he became a medical orderly.
 He was returned to Auggangung.
 When the railway was completed, the Japanese sent all the POWs working in Burma – south into Thailand.
 McEwen was evacuated to Tamarkan Camp.

 He was sent with a work party to Petchaburi Camp and then to Linson Wood Camp (with Bill Carlyon).
 He was recovered from Nacompaton Camp, Thailand at the end of the war.